 We would add the following must-do’s:

 - Make sure the PEO’s technology meets your needs.
 Don’t wait until you’ve already signed on with a PEO to evaluate their tech tools.
-The last thing you want is for you (and your employees) to discover that the solutions they offer aren’t tech-savvy or user-friendly when it’s too late to make a change.
+The last thing you want is for you (and your employees) to discover that the solutions the PEO offers aren’t modern and user-friendly when it’s too late to make a change.
 Ask before you commit to make sure you’re on the same page.

 Hopefully, we’ve answered your question, “What is a PEO?”—and you’re ready to learn more!
-Our PEO partners with small to midsize businesses in the New England region—we may be a good fit for you, too.
+If you’re a small to midsize business located in the New England region—our PEO may be a good fit for you.
 A free consultation is the best way to get your questions about PEOs answered.
-Feel free to reach out anytime—we’d love to help.
+Feel free to reach out anytime—we’d love to meet you.